subham8907/ALL-tabs-closure/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.please find another license in icons folder
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.An additional license is located in the icons folder, which applies specifically to the contents of that folder.